 Now for the turducken!

-- Lay turkey out ready for the stuffing
+- Lay turkey out flat so it’s ready for the stuffing.

-- Chicken thighs placed on top of turkey, and chicken breast on lower half of turkey
+- Place chicken thighs on top half of turkey, and chicken breasts on the lower half.

-- Duck placed in middle of stuffing layer
+- Place the duck in the middle of the stuffing layer.

-The other turkey was cooked on high yield at 170 doneness and 4 level browning for 6 hours then held overnight for 8 hours at 150 doneness and 1 level browning.
+The turducken prepared in the cook and hold was cooked on high yield at 170 doneness and 4 level browning for 6 hours then held overnight for 8 hours at 150 doneness and 1 level browning.